mollynova/Gigue/Gigue/README.md

 5/2022: Please note that the requirements for use of the Songkick API have recently changed.
 I'm currently in the process of getting a new, working API key, and making sure the project meets the new requirements.
 This should be back up by mid-May, 2022.

+Note: The default branch for this project is `master` , not `main`.

 This project was bootstrapped with Create React App (https://github.com/facebook/create-react-app).

 Gigue